Pine Mountain Settlement School

 that you will go ahead and find many more lovely colors.
 Anyway we know that is what Miss Pettit would wish!

-Though paginated, the page sequence in this booklet is not reflected in the assigned I.D for the images found below due to several blank pages.
+NOTE: Though paginated, the page sequence in this booklet is not reflected in the assigned IDs for the images found below due to several blank pages.